alexblanche/basic_project/README.md

 Alternatively, use ```./basic_emulator --verbose filename.g1m``` to display compilation errors and runtime warnings.

 - The project can also be interpreted and run at toplevel (REPL).
 The ```main.ml``` program launches all the subprograms.

-To launch a Casio program in G1M or G2M format:
 ```
 $ ocaml
 #use "src/main.ml";;